node-class-may-2023/ComIT_Node/javascript.md

 * The **arguments object** `is an Array-like object` corresponding to the arguments passed to a function
 * It might look like an array but it's not
 * This value will contain all the parameter values that have been passed to the function
-* arguments has a **length** property that returns a number with the amount of parameter that has been passed to the function
+* arguments has a **length** property that returns a number with the amount of parameters that were passed to the function

 **Example:**
 ```js